GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/README.md

 The examples are provided as Jupyter Notebooks, which can be run in either instance.
 Jupyter Notebooks contain code and explanations side-by-side so that you can understand the steps involved in an analysis.
 Our [Jupyter Notebooks](/guides/setup/jupyter/) page provides a quick introduction to using Jupyter Notebooks.
 For a more detailed introduction, visit the [Jupyter Notebook Documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).

 The examples contained in each instance are the same as those covered in the [User Guide](/notebooks/Beginners_guide/README/).

+## Software

+The primary software for DEA is the [Open Data Cube](https://www.opendatacube.org/) (ODC), which can be easily integrated with other Python packages.

 ## Getting help